 Farley does a great job of developing his characters in just the first two chapters.
 I'm already invested in them and curious of their fate as they investigate a gruesome death.

 Tragedy swallows an idyllic small town when a boy is found dead atop the local lighthouse.
-While hunting for the killer, a young detective who harbors her own destructive secret discovers a threat that could unravel the very fabric of reality.
+While hunting for his killer, a young detective who harbors her own destructive secret discovers a threat that could unravel the very fabric of reality.

 Some stories, like BOAT, are written well enough that you forget you're reading--you're simply lost in the story.
 My favorite line: "...he knew fear had the tighter grip.
 It had him, too, he just couldn’t let her know it."
 I'm ready for the whole book!

 The Son of the Deceiver can be heard.
 The Sword craves a hand to wield it.
 Ghosts of the Four threaten to swallow the world in madness.
 A soldier turned outlaw and an outcast called witch hold the keys to salvation … if love doesn’t damn them first.